Call for Proposals

 Guidelines for Proposal Submission

-We accept a broad range of Python-related proposals, from academic research to commercial projects and case studies, or soft topics such as running a community, making good communication, mental health, etc. Basically, if you are reading these words, you should go submit your proposal!
+We accept a broad range of Python-related proposals from academic research to commercial projects, case studies, or soft topics such as running a community, making good communication, mental health, etc. So basically, if you are reading this, just submit your proposal!

 Talks can be given in either English, Mandarin or Taiwanese Hokkien.

 Similar to talks, we don’t pose limitations on tutorial topics.
-Tutorials are paid, half or full day long, equivalent to 3 or 6 hours of teaching.
+This year, tutorials are free and the length has been changed to 1 hour and 30 minutes.
+It will be at the same time as the conference.
+Venue is tentatively set as Goodideas-Studio.
 The guideline for tutorial submission is based on the guideline for talks, so make sure you have read How to Propose a Talk?
 On top of that, We have some special requirements for tutorial submission, please refer to How to Propose a Tutorial? for more information.

 Proposals Review Process

-After the Call for Proposal ends, and before the announcement of acceptance, the PyCon TW 2019 Proposals Review Committee is going to review the proposals and give scores and provide useful feebacks.
+After the Call for Proposal ends, and before the announcement of acceptance, the PyCon TW 2020 Proposals Review Committee is going to review the proposals and give scores and provide useful feedback.
 The process consists of three phases:

-- Stage 1 Review: Reviewers are going to score and give feedbacks.
+- Stage 1 Review: Reviewers are going to score and give feedback.
 This will last for about 2 ~ 3 weeks

 - Modification Step: According to reviewers’ comments, you can modify your proposal through the dashboard.
-This steps lasts for about 1 to 2 weeks
+This step lasts for about 1 to 2 weeks

-- Stage 2 Review: Reviewers are going to re-score and re-give feedacks to the modified proposals
+- Stage 2 Review: Reviewers are going to re-score and re-give feedback to the modified proposals